unrealwork/axibase-collector/jobs/jmx.md

    -Dcom.sun.management.jmxremote.access.file=${ACTIVEMQ_BASE}/conf/jmx.access"
 ```

-To verify connectivity with the remote host, click the 'Test' or 'Viewer' buttons.
+To verify connectivity with the remote host, click the [Test] or [Viewer] buttons.

 Add hostname to the `/etc/hosts` file directory on the collector machine in case of `UnknownHostException`.